-Biennial workplans for each management strategy will be developed by April 2016.
-The Toxic Contaminants Policy and Prevention workplan is expected to include the following information:
+Biennial Logic and Action Plan for each management strategy will be developed..
+It will include the following information:

-- Key actions
+- Each key action

 - Timeline for the action

 - Expected outcome

 - Partners responsible for each action

 - Estimated resources

 The TCW will prioritize the activities listed in the Management Approaches section above to determine which will be completed in the first biennial workplan.
 Some of the activities will be completed by TCW members or member organizations and some may be completed by organizations not directly represented through membership on the TCW.
 For the latter actions, the TCW will track completion of those activities and ensure that the outputs are used appropriately as the strategy is implemented.